spack/spack/lib/spack/docs/packaging_guide.rst

    that does not support build system arguments will result in an error.

-Here are the definitions of the three builtin flag handlers:
+Here are the definitions of the three built-in flag handlers:

 .. code-block:: python